1,000+ Opportunities

 She has a degree in English with a minor in Writing and Women's Studies from Providence College.
 Please feel free to send us an email for more information about Sincere Foundation or our grant application process.
 We will be happy to connect with you.

-Based on current listing details, eligibility includes: Nonprofits in Massachusetts addressing basic needs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Massachusetts addressing basic needs.
+Confirm the full requirements in the official notice before applying.